 Nationwide IDNC Settlement Class Members: All persons who received more than one telephone solicitation on their phone number that had been registered on Do Not Call Registry.

-Variable Settlement Class Members: Persons who received a call from Variable Marketing, whose telephone call was transferred to a Nationwide Agent during the Class Period.
+Variable Settlement Class Members: Persons who got a call from Variable Marketing, whose telephone call was transferred to a Nationwide Agent during the Class Period.

 $30 to $75 depending on the Class.